p4tr1ckc4rs0n/gprLearn/README.md

-The ultimate purpose of this project is to prepare a classification system through creating realistic training data so as to train a convolution neural network to be able to automatically recognise and locate landmine signatures in simulated B-scan gpr images, to a high degree of accuracy.
-Real UAV collected gpr data will then be drip fed into the net to test it's real world applicability.
+The ultimate purpose of this project is to prepare a classification system through creating realistic training data so as to train a convolution neural network to be able to automatically recognise and locate landmine signatures in simulated B-scan gpr images.
+Real UAV collected gpr data will then be used to test it's real world applicability.

 The files in this repository are described below.
 The framework was developed and runs on Ubuntu Linux.